developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-admin.md

 3. Select **Reflection Refresh** in the dataset settings sidebar.
 4. After making your changes, click **Save**.
 The changes take effect on the next refresh.

-## View the Reflection Refresh History[​](#view-the-reflection-refresh-history "Direct link to View the Reflection Refresh History")
+## View the Reflection Refresh History

 You can find out whether a refresh job for a Reflection has run, and how many times refresh jobs for a Reflection have been run.